meeshkan/meeshkan-client/README.md

 ```bash
 meeshkan notifications JOB_IDENTIFIER
 ```
-Where *JOB_IDENTIFIER* can be either the job's UUID, the job number, or a pattern to match for the job's name.
-In the latter case, the first match is returned.

 ### Review latest scalar reports
 ```bash
 meeshkan report JOB_IDENTIFER
 ```
-Where *JOB_IDENTIFIER* can be either the job's UUID, the job number, or a pattern to match for the job's name.
-In the latter case, the first match is returned.

 ### Canceling a job
 ```bash
 meeshkan cancel JOB_IDENTIFIER
 ```
-Where *JOB_IDENTIFIER* can be either the job's UUID, the job number, or a pattern to match for the job's name.
-In the latter case, the first match is returned.
 If the job is currently running, you will be prompted to verify you want to abruptly cancel a running job.